WesternGun/spring-plugin-example-promotions/README.md

-# Spring plugins framework showcase: an example of promotion services
+# Spring Plugins demo: an example of promotion services

 Code under `oldway` and `newway` packages correspond to, respectively, the legacy ways of implementing business logic, and the new way of doing it with Spring plugins.
 Run `ApplicationV1` and `ApplicationV2` to see the difference.